Mobile genetic elements

-Mobile genetic elements (MGEs) sometimes called selfish genetic elements are a type of genetic material that can move around within a genome, or that can be transferred from one species or replicon to another.
+Mobile genetic elements (MGEs), sometimes called selfish genetic elements, are a type of genetic material that can move around within a genome, or that can be transferred from one species or replicon to another.
 MGEs are found in all organisms.
-In humans, approximately 50% of the genome is thought to be MGEs.
+In humans, approximately 50% of the genome are thought to be MGEs.
 MGEs play a distinct role in evolution.
 Gene duplication events can also happen through the mechanism of MGEs.
 MGEs can also cause mutations in protein coding regions, which alters the protein functions.
 These mechanisms can also rearrange genes in the host genome generating variation.
-These mechanism can increase fitness by gaining new or additional functions.
+These mechanisms can increase fitness by gaining new or additional functions.
 An example of MGEs in evolutionary context are that virulence factors and antibiotic resistance genes of MGEs can be transported to share genetic code with neighboring bacteria.
 However, MGEs can also decrease fitness by introducing disease-causing alleles or mutations.
 The set of MGEs in an organism is called a mobilome, which is composed of a large number of plasmids, transposons and viruses.